ahelal/cdf/Readme.md

 scope: "resource_group"
 # Optional, bool, not templatable.
 "Do a complete or incremental deployment"
 complete_deployment: true
-# Optional, string, not templatable.
-"At the moment only bicep is supported"
+# Optional, string, not templatable. default to bicep, supports "bicep, arm, terraform"
 provisioner: 'bicep'
 # Optional, string, templatable defaults to *.bicep file in the same dir as `.cdf.yml` . "main Bicep file used for provisioning"
 up: file.bicep